mslinn/live_set/README.md

 This program can:

-1. Report the version of an Ableton Live set.
+1. Report the version compatibility of an Ableton Live set.
-2. Change an Ableton Live set from Live 12 format to Live 11 format.
+2. Makes a copy of an Ableton Live 12 set and save to Live 11 format.
 3. Detect environmental problems, for example unwanted directories called `Ableton Project Info` in parent directories.

 This program has successfully converted the Ableton Live 12 demo project to Live 11.